tarunravi/vtuber-assistant/about_code/prompt_factory.md

 - Memory limits prevent prompts from becoming unwieldy

 ### Notes
-- No frontend changes are required.
-The emotion tag at the start of each assistant message can be used by the UI if desired.
 - Conversation memory is maintained per-WebSocket connection in the server, not in the PromptFactory itself.